 Santa Monica Farmers Market

-Named the best in the country by Travel + Leisure, the farmers’ market sets the tone for Santa Monica dining.
+Named one of the best in the country by Travel + Leisure, the farmers market sets the tone for Santa Monica dining.
 With nearly 200 different growers and food purveyors at the beach city’s four weekly farmers markets, Santa Monica continues to attract famous chefs who value locally grown food and the celebrities and foodies who want to explore the diverse culinary offerings.

 Santa Monica Place